Random Walks Performed by Topologically-Specific Agents on Complex Networks: Introduction

 Given that complex networks often present an intricate topological (and sometimes also geometrical) structure, they provide a particularly interesting environment in which to perform random walks.
-In these cases, interest is often focused on studying how specific topological (and geometrical) properties of complex networks can influence or even determine the properties of the respectively performed random walks (e.g.~\cite{noh2004random, fortunato2007random,da2007correlations,travenccolo2009border,viana2012effective,de2019connecting,regnier2023universal}).
+Interest is often focused on studying how specific topological (and geometrical) properties of complex networks can influence or even determine the dynamic properties of the respectively performed random walks (e.g.~\cite{noh2004random, fortunato2007random,da2007correlations,travenccolo2009border,viana2012effective,de2019connecting,regnier2023universal}).

-However, despite the continuing intense interest in studying several types of random walks on complex networks, most of the reported approaches consider that the moving agent(s) are point-like structures, occupying a single network node at each subsequent time.
-As such, the motion of these agents results to be completely \emph{non-specific} to the local topology of any complex network, as a node-wide agent will always fit in one of the network nodes.
+However, despite the continuing interest in studying several types of random walks on complex networks, most of the reported approaches consider that the moving agent(s) are point-like structures, occupying a single network node at each step.
+When this type of agent performs random walks on complex networks, the respective movements can be influenced only by the topology of the network.
+However, in case the agent consisted of a small graph, its motion would be influenced not only by the topology of the network, but also by its specific topological properties.

 The present work aims at developing and studying concepts and methods allowing random walks on complex networks performed by relatively more complex agents -- henceforth referred to as being \emph{topologically-specific} --- corresponding to relatively small connected graphs, such as those illustrated in Figure~\ref{fig:agents}.